 ONC is required to commence this review five (5) years after December 13, 2016, which would be no earlier than December 13, 2021, and every three (3) years thereafter.
-To meet these requirements, ONC convened an Adopted Standards Task Force (Task Force), consisting of a subset of members of the the Health Information Technology Advisory Committee (HITAC) and other relevant stakeholders to make specific recommendations to maintain or phase out the reference to the standards and implementation specifications in regulations implementing the Cures Act, currently the 21st Century Cures Act [rest of full name] Final Rule (Cures Act Final Rule).
+To meet these requirements, ONC convened an Adopted Standards Task Force (Task Force), consisting of a subset of members of the Health Information Technology Advisory Committee (HITAC) and other relevant stakeholders to make specific recommendations to maintain or phase out the reference to the standards and implementation specifications in regulations implementing the Cures Act, currently the 21st Century Cures Act Final Rule (Cures Act Final Rule).